-BBST 103: Biblical Interpretation & Spiritual Formation (3 units)
+BBST 103: Biblical Interpretation & Spiritual Formation (hybrid class) (3 units)

 Equips students to interpret and apply the Bible in accurate, dynamic ways for spiritual transformation and character formation.

 Course Objectives / Learning Outcomes

 Upon successful completion of this course, students will have:

 - Identified the major genres in which the Bible was written and know the general principles to interpret each biblical genre

 - Applied an understanding of biblical genre, literary, historical, and cultural contexts in determining the meaning of select passages

 - Derived contextually accurate personal applications and points of significance through meditation upon the meaning of a biblical text

 - Demonstrated an understanding of means of grace and applied these to their personal lives in community